Difference Between Divorce And Paternity Establishment Cases

 When parents are not married him break up there or more dangers of the child being withheld from the other parent then there are in divorce cases where the parents were married.
 Very common example of this is when one parent moves out of state with a child while the unmarried father is forced to sit idly by and watch the mother leave the state with the child.
 Conversely to this if that unmarried father was able to file a paternity action and have his parental rights established that say mother would not be able to leave the jurisdiction with the child nearly as easily.

 Both case types have the potential to become highly contested child custody battles and are argued in front of the same judicial divisions.
-Experienced divorce attorneys are usually well able to represent clients in paternity establishment cases and vice versa.
+Whether you’re dealing with a toxic mother-in-law, spousal infidelity, or any other cause, our experienced divorce attorneys are usually well able to represent clients in paternity establishment cases and vice versa.

 If you have a divorce case or need to file a paternity establishment case then call Sean Smallwood, P.A. today at 407-574-6155

 Sean Smallwood is an Orlando divorce attorney for the law firm Sean Smallwood, Orlando Divorce & Family Law P.A. where he represents clients in all areas of family law and divorce.
 100% of the practice is devoted to family law.
 As an attorney in Orlando, he has helped many families with a wide variety of family law cases including Divorce, Child Custody, Child Support, and many other issues.